seek-oss/skuba/.changeset/rare-rats-teach.md

 'skuba': patch
 ---

-deps: Remove `fdir` dependency, which is now unused
+deps: Remove `fdir`

+This dependency is no longer used internally.